1. About

 > To merge multiple products:

-When merged you’ll see a success message on the screen.
-The product page now shows only the primary product.
-You’ll see a symbol in green that shows it’s a merged product.
+Once merged, you’ll see a success message on the screen.
+The product page will now show only the primary product.

 Click the product line to open the screen and see the merged SKUs.
 You’ll see that the primary product also has a link icon next to it.